sean-mceachern/structures-and-classes-practice/README.md

     basics about reading in files, updating files, and output file streams. this introduces the concepts of OOP through classes and methods

 2. classes:
+    classesIntroduction.cpp:
-    in depth review about structures, classses, objects, mutators, and public vs. private variables.
+        -intro to structures, classses, objects, mutators, and public vs. private variables. constructors.cpp:
+        -intro to using constructors